|

 with a diagnosed chronic and mental illness

-Care Coordination and Brokerage Payment.
+should receive a Care Coordination and Brokerage Package.
 We

 propose that this Package should comprise an